lbain/rails-girls-next/ruby_atm/readme.md

 end
 ```

+### Git
+Again, add and commit your changes, then push them up to the repo.

 ### Discussion points
 Talk about these questions with your partner.
 If you have any additional questions ask a coach.